qig123/pdf_trans/mybook/Part III_ Alternative Programming Models/Chapter 11_ Functional Languages.md

 When it needs an input value, function my_prog forces evaluation of the car (head) of input, and passes the cdr (tail) on to the rest of the program.
 To drive execution, the language implementation repeatedly forces evaluation of the car of output, prints it, and repeats:

 (define driver (lambda (s) (if (null? s) '() ; nothing left (begin (display (car s)) (driver (cdr s)))))) (driver output) ■

+6 Recall that delay is a special form that creates a [memo, closure] pair; force is a function that returns the value in the memo, using the closure to calculate it ﬁrst if necessary.

 To make things concrete, suppose we want to write a purely functional pro- EXAMPLE 11.59